Isaac Dogboe: Break from boxing

 He confirmed after his second bout with Navarrete that he would be taking a break from the sport.
 This would make it possible for him to continue to study for his bachelor's degree, which he had to defer due to the demanding nature of his career as a boxer.

 Return

 On 5 September 2019, it was announced that Dogboe would be facing Carl Frampton in his featherweight debut.
 However, the fight did not come to fruition.

 He is promoted by Bob Arum's Top Rank.
-He made a comeback against Mexican American Chris Avalos in July 2020,after stopping him in the final round of their featherweight bout at the MGM Grand.
+He made a comeback against Mexican American Chris Avalos in July 2020, after stopping him in the final round of their featherweight bout at the MGM Grand.
 In June 2021, he defeated Adam Lopez in a featherweight bout in Las Vegas with two out of the three judges scoring the fight in his favor.
 That was the first time he fought with Barry Hunter as his trainer.
-In November 2021, he defeated Christopher Diaz on the undercard of the Terrence Crawford and Shawn Porter bout in Las Vegas.
+In November 2021, he defeated Christopher Diaz on the undercard of the Terence Crawford and Shawn Porter bout in Las Vegas.